emilyjspencer/dancewear-app/README.md

 * User (dance teacher)
 * Admin

-In a portal project I'm working on - will have roles such as accountmanager, consultant etc
+In a portal project I'm working on - will have roles such as accountmanager, consultant admin etc

+# Authorization and roles

+## Customer roles

+* view products
+* view accessories
+* view reviews
+* write reviews
+* search products by category
+* search for product by brand
+* add items to the basket
+* enter payment details
+* submit an order
+* view orders
+* if the customer is a dance teacher - a discount is applied to their order

+## Admin roles

+* Add products
+* Add brands
+* Add categories
+* View users
+* Add users, remove users, detail users

 # Localization